orix-software/orix-software.github.io/docs/home/header.md

 ## Orix binary v1 format (Will be deprecated)

 Orix binary v1 is not a relocated format.
 The binary must be never under $800.
-In the future, a relocated binary format could be used
+Relocation format (Format 2 see below) is now provided in kernel v2022.4

 You don't need to know this format except if you use others assembler than ca65 (or cc65 with C).
 Orix-sdk provide .cfg file to add header to your code in assembly